Qatar offering COVID vaccines to Afghanistan evacuees yet to transit | Law-Order

 Qatar is offering COVID-19 vaccines to evacuees from Afghanistan who are temporarily staying in the Gulf Arab state, which has been facilitating global evacuation efforts since the Taliban seized Kabul, the foreign ministry said on Thursday.

+Pressure to complete moving out thousands of foreigners and Afghans who helped Western countries during the 20-year war against the Taliban has intensified, with all U.S. and allied troops due to leave the airport next week.
+Fellow Gulf state the United Arab Emirates has helped evacuate 36,500 people, including 8,500 coming to the UAE via its national carriers or airports, a senior Emirati official told a news briefing on Thursday.

-Qatar has also agreed with the United States to temporarily host 8,000 Afghan nationals while the United Arab Emirates and Kuwait have both said they would host 5,000.
+The UAE in coordination with the United States has set up a transit hub and processing center in the capital Abu Dhabi for evacuees to undergo health and security screenings before continuing to the United States or a third country, he added.
+Qatar has agreed with the United States to temporarily host 8,000 Afghan nationals while the UAE and Kuwait would host 5,000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)